 A little history on the kitchen

 Surprisingly, the kitchen hasn’t always been the indispensable hub of contemporary homes that we know today.
-In fact, kitchens used to be positioned as far away as possible from rooms used for socialising in attempt to disconnect from the preparation of food and mask the smells.
+In fact, kitchens used to be positioned as far away as possible from rooms used for socialising in an attempt to disconnect from the preparation of food and mask the smells.
 Early kitchens were often messy, hot, busy rooms that were dark and prone to catching fire, with no double islands, breakfast bars or hi-tech appliances in sight. *Shudders*

 But what were the key characteristics of kitchens in each historic period?